Christian1209/Christian1209/README.md

 ### Hi there, my name is Christian Rodríguez👋

-I'm a computer engineering studen at UDG.
+I'm a computer engineering student at UDG.
 Willingness to learn.

 linkedin: https://www.linkedin.com/in/christianmisaelfigueroa/